East Asia wins top marks in OECD's education rankings

 Across OECD countries, students from wealthier backgrounds are about a year ahead of their less-advantaged peers.
 Early starters also performed better, with students who attended pre-primary school at about a year ahead of those who did not.

-The OECD recommended in particular that governments subsidize pre-primary education in poor areas.
+The OECD recommended in particular that governments subsidise pre-primary education in poor areas.

 Schleicher said East Asian countries still had work to do on ensuring that talented students get top jobs, noting it remained difficult for women in those countries to break the glass ceiling despite being highly educated.